JeroenAdam/New-VM-for-development/README.md

 ### New virtual machine for development

 I'm a fan of Ghost Spectre's Windows 11 Superlite, a trimmed-down version of the original Windows.
 We'll be using it in our new virtual machine.
-You can download it from [this link](https://ghostclouds.xyz/wp/w11-24h2-pro).
+You can download it [here](https://ghostclouds.xyz/wp/w11-24h2-pro).

 #### Prerequisites
-Ensure Hyper-V is enabled on your system before proceeding.
+Ensure Hyper-V is enabled on your system.

 #### Setting Up the Virtual Machine

-1. **Open PowerShell as an Administrator** and execute the following commands to set up your new virtual machine:
+1. **Open PowerShell as an Administrator** and execute the following commands to set up your new VM:

     ```powershell
     New-VMSwitch -SwitchName NATSwitch -SwitchType Internal